ardan19/Asymmetric-IRB/README.md

 * **BFD Integration:** Bidirectional Forwarding Detection (BFD) is tied to OSPF for sub-second link failure detection.

 ### 3. Overlay Network: MP-BGP EVPN
-* **Control Plane:** iBGP is utilized for the EVPN control plane to efficiently distribute MAC and IP reachability information across the fabric.
+* **Control Plane:** eBGP is utilized for the EVPN control plane to efficiently distribute MAC and IP reachability information across the fabric.
 * **Route Reflectors:** To ensure scalability, the Spine switches are configured as BGP Route Reflectors, eliminating the need for a full-mesh BGP topology among the Leaves.

 ### 4. High Availability & ECMP (All-Active)